How to Make a Great Hard Boiled Egg That Peels Easily

 I’m guessing when you boil the eggs before placing them in the sous vide bath, you may be causing some of the same reactions created by age.
 Not sure so if there are any scientists reading this, please let me know in the comments section.

-I also learned older eggs (and I don’t know exactly what age this happens) will float in a pot of water whereas fresh eggs will float to the bottom.
+I also learned older eggs (and I don’t know exactly what age this happens) will float in a pot of water whereas fresh eggs will sink to the bottom.

 Time and Temperate for Hard Boiled Eggs